-The connection between organizational/firm culture and organizational achievement/performance was examined for the mediating impact of organizational innovation.
-The path coefficient of the association between firm/ organizational culture and innovation of organization and organizational achievement/ performance is 0.242, as shown in table 5.
+The connection organizational/firm culture between and organizational achievement/performance was examined for the mediating impact of organizational innovation.
+The path coefficient of the association between firm/ organizational culture, organizational innovation and organizational achievement/ performance is 0.242, as shown in Table 5.
 T statistics for this are 8.121 (P<0.000), which corresponds.
 Therefore, at a 1% level, it is noteworthy.
-The result indicates that the affiliation between organizational culture innovation of organizational success/ performance is moderated by innovation of organization.
-Therefore, hypothesis H4 is strongly accepted.
+The result indicates that the affiliation between organizational culture and organizational performance is influenced by organizational innovation as a mediating variable.
+Thus, hypothesis H4 is widely accepted.
+This study investigates the indirect effects of organizational culture indicators such as mission, employee involvement, and adaptability on organizational performance measures such as productivity, effectiveness, efficiency, and quality, with organizational innovation aspects such as innovation strategy, intellectual capital, new process development, and new product development serving as a mediating variable.